OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 # Part 2: Compiling GEOS in Visual Studio Code

 This second part of the guide illustrates how to compile GEOS and run it as a simple application within Visual Studio Code (VSCode).
-While this method is specifically tailored for VSCode users, similar principles apply for compiling on local machines.
-Users may need to perform slightly different operations depending on their operating system.
+While this method is specifically tailored for VSCode users on Sherlock, similar principles apply to compiling on local machines.
+However, users may need to perform slightly different steps depending on their operating system.

 ### Using Sherlock OnDemand